-The CSR Assessment should show the main risks and opportunities and give a thorough analysis of the following: How well is the company’s strategy in responding to emerging opportunities and issues?
-Where is the company strong and weak in regards to CSR?
-These are important information which can be used as a selling point to stakeholders.
+The CSR assessment will show the main risks and opportunities that a business faces and gives a thorough analysis of the following: How effective is the company’s strategy in responding to emerging opportunities and issues?
+Where are the company’s strengths and where does it have room to improve with regard to CSR?
+The answers to these questions can provide valuable information to stakeholders.

 Most companies have these assessments conducted at the request of their clients and stakeholders.
 The lack of information regarding corporate social responsibility makes it difficult for upper management to make beneficial and informed decisions.
 Intelligence gathered from the assessment can protect a firm from heading in an unsustainable direction